 “Hold on…” I said suddenly.
 “A year ago we walked all night through a Japanese cemetery.
 We weren’t afraid there.”

-“It’s different.”
-Victor said.
+“It’s different,” Victor said.
 And he was right, it was different, even though at that very moment neither of us could explain how.
 Later, the only explanation that occurred to me is that this was a Christian cemetery and Christians have ghosts and even though I am not a Christian or believe in ghosts, one must respect the ghost culture after all…

 Somehow I managed to take the two very bad pictures posted above before we finally decided to forge forward.
 We made it through the cemetery in a very undignified half-running manner and out into a narrow alley where we came head-to-head with a small group of cheerful people, clearly on their way from a pub.
 They confirmed the location of the pub for us and, joyfully singing, proceeded to trample towards the church’s graveyard.
-Clearly, the natives didn’t dwell too much on their own superstitions.
+Clearly, the natives didn’t dwell too much on their superstitions.

 After a nice late-night meal and a beer, we went back to our AirBnB… by taking a long detour through well-lit main streets.
 Neither of us had any intention of going back to that cemetery in the dark ever again.

-Last year, we were in Cambodia, somberly standing in front of a memorial stupa, filled to the brim with human bones and skulls, a shrine to the millions of dead during Khmer Rouge regime.
-In the broad daylight, the skulls gleamed behind the glass, exposed, a cry from the past – “This is what happened here.
+Last year, we were in Cambodia, somberly standing in front of a memorial stupa, filled to the brim with human bones and skulls, a shrine to the millions of dead during the Khmer Rouge regime.
+In the broad daylight, the skulls gleamed behind the glass, exposed, a cry from the past - “This is what happened here.
 This is what they have done to us.”
 There is something so troubling in seeing human bones exposed like this, something unnatural.
 These bones will never be buried or burned or drowned, they will always be here for everyone to see, to hear their warning, to contemplate human nature.
 The ghosts in this place are not hiding in the dark, they are out in the open, screaming into the faces of the living.

-I have contemplated about this for a while, how each culture treats their dead and how my own superstitions about death color my experiences in other countries.
+I have contemplated this for a while, how each culture treats their dead and how my own superstitions about death color my experiences in other countries.
 I have stood at the simple grave of Van Gogh in Auvers-sur-Oise covered with lush ivy and walked the streets of an elegant necropolis in Pere Lachaise cemetery in Paris.
 I saw the stark rows of Kanchanaburi War graves in Thailand and colorful almost dollhouse-like monuments in Guatemala’s cemeteries.
 I may have, over the years, became a little obsessed with how differently death is treated in various parts of the world.
-And this is why visiting Mexico during Day of the Dead to see yet another fascinating take on death and mourning has always been on top of my list.
-While it may be seen as strange dedicating four days in Mexico to Dia de los Muertos celebrations, these four short days gave us a new perspective into Mexican culture we never glimpsed before.
+And this is why visiting Mexico during the Day of the Dead to see yet another fascinating take on death and mourning has always been on top of my list.
+While it may be seen as strange dedicating four days in Mexico to Dia de Los Muertos celebrations, these four short days gave us a new perspective into Mexican culture we never glimpsed before.